sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/03_no_code_agents/pre-setup.md

    - Sign up with Google
    - Sign up with email and password
 4. Verify your email address if required
-5. Complete the welcome survey (optional but helpful)

 **✅ Success check:** You should see the OpenAI Platform dashboard